ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Jazzy.md

  const bool & use_sim_time = false);
 ```

-The `local_namespace` parameter has been removed and is now automatically set to the node’s name (which is what the second removed constructor did).
+The `local_namespace` parameter has been removed and is now automatically set to the node's name (which is what the second removed constructor did).
 Parameters `parent_namespace` / `use_sim_time` both provide default values to maintain the ability of creating a `Costmap2DROS` object by just specifying a name.

 ## Option to disable collision checking in DriveOnHeading, BackUp and Spin Actions